A Combined Preconditioning Strategy for Nonsymmetric Systems

 In this section we present the construction and give the analysis of a preconditioner for $A$ that basically only uses the actions of the additive Schwarz method.
-We start proving a couple of Lemmas that will be required for our subsequent analysis and derivation.\\
+We start by proving two Lemmas that will be required for our subsequent analysis and derivation.\\

 The next Lemma shows that for any pair of matrices $(A,A_0)$ satisfying {\bf (H0)} with constants $(c_0,c_1)$, the corresponding pair $(A^{-1},A_0^{-1})$ (consisting of their inverses) also satisfies {\bf (H0)} with constants $(c_3,c_4)$ that depend only on $c_0$ and $c_1$.